ddobrin/native-spring-on-k8s-with-graalvm-workshop/graalvm/hello-workshop/README.md

 [hello-workshop-0.0.1-jar-with-dependencies:57942]      [total]:  24,688.90 ms,  2.26 GB
 ```

-Building a native image with the native image plugin:
+Building a native image with the GraalVM Native Image plugin:
 ```shell
 # build a native image, uses the <native> profile in the pom.xml file
 >  mvn clean package -Pnative